-Having been a coin collector for a majority of my life, I have witnessed firsthand the evolution of coin grading standards over the last 40 years.
-Most recently, I have studied coin grading with professional coin graders from NGC and PCGS.
-I have read many books and worked with many coin dealers to sharpen my skill of grading coins.
+Having been a coin collector for a majority of my life, I have witnessed firsthand the evolution of coin grading standards over the last 50 years.
+I have studied coin grading with professional coin graders from NGC and PCGS.
+I have read many books and worked with many coin dealers to sharpen my skill in grading coins.
 Coin grading is an opinion that one person believes reflects and describes the condition of a given coin.
-The information presented in this article is my opinion on... how to interpret the many coin grading standards that you will encounter.
+The information presented in this article is my opinion on how to interpret the many coin grading standards that you will encounter.
 This is not a universal, absolute and definitive definition on how this particular coinage series should be graded.Continue to 13 of 13 below.

 13 of 13

 More Coin Grading Resources

 I recommend the following books to help you further develop your Morgan dollar grading skills.
 Clicking on the links below will find the lowest prices on the Internet for you.

 - The Official American Numismatic Association Grading Standards of United States Coins

 - Photograde: A Photographic Grading Encyclopedia for United States Coins

 - Making the Grade: A Grading Guide to the Top 50 Most Widely Collected U.S. Coins